 What Is a Money Market Account?

-- Earn higher interest rates than standard savings accounts, on average
+- Earn a higher yield than traditional savings accounts.

 What Is a Money Market Fund?